-Having multiple autoimmune diseases like Ankylosing Spondylitis, Fibromyalgia and CFIDS mean that I have a lot of flare days if I don’t take the time to manage my pain and energy levels.
+Having multiple autoimmune diseases like Ankylosing Spondylitis, Fibromyalgia and MECFS mean that I have a lot of flare days if I don’t take the time to manage my pain and energy levels.
 Flare symptoms include:

 - hot, red, swollen joints

 - muscle twitching and spasms